Welcome to today's edition of the Rush 24-7 podcast.

 And the Democrats believe it, and the media believe they're acting on it.

-And so here, let me put you an idea.
+And so here, let me give you an idea.

-Here's a media montage we put together of the drive-by's endlessly hyping this poll, uh, blaming the Republicans for the shutdown and blaming them for being alive, and blaming them for global warming, and blaming them for Kim Jong-un and blaming it for practically everything.
+Here's a media montage we put together of the drive-bys endlessly hyping this poll, blaming the Republicans for the shutdown and blaming them for being alive and blaming them for global warming and blaming them for Kim Jong-un and blaming them for practically everything.

 They are so giddy.

-Now remember, when the AP poll earlier this week showed Obama a 37% zip, zero nada.
+Now, remember, when the AP poll earlier this week showed Obama at 37% zip, zero, NATA.

 But this poll, this is exactly what they wanted at exactly the time they wanted it.